SAP-archive/lbn-intelligent-insights-samples/README.md

-# Sample for Using SAP Logistics Business Network, Intelligent Insights Option
+# Sample Analytic Story for Using SAP Logistics Business Network, Intelligent Insights Option

 ## Description
-This repository contains a sample that helps you get started with the intelligent insights option for SAP Logistics Business Network.
-The sample contains an anlytic story and its dependent models that were predefined in SAP Analytics Cloud.
-You can import the sample into your SAC tenant and start using it for the intelligent insights option.
+This repository contains a sample analytic story that helps you get started with the intelligent insights option for SAP Logistics Business Network.
+The story, as well as its dependent models were predefined in SAP Analytics Cloud.
+You can import the story into your own SAC tenant and start using it for the intelligent insights option.

-To use the sample, complete the steps in the following order:
+To use the sample story, complete the steps in the following order:

 ###### In your SAC tenant:
 1. Import the sample .tgz file.